Cicada 3301: Types of clues

-The Cicada 3301 clues spanned many different forms of communication media, including but not limited to the Internet, telephone, original music, bootable Linux CDs, digital images, physical paper signs, and pages of unpublished cryptic books written in runes.
-In total, there were two pieces of music, titled "The Instar Emergence" and "Interconnectedness", accompanying the Cicada clues.
-However, neither of them were part of a standard repertoire, and neither the composers nor performers have been identified.
-Cicada 3301 also wrote a book, titled Liber Primus (Latin for First Book), which contains many pages, only some of which have been decrypted.
-In addition to using many varying techniques to encrypt, encode, or hide data, these clues also referenced a wide variety of books, poetry, artwork, and music.
+The Cicada 3301 puzzles used both online and physical clues, including digital images containing hidden information, a telephone message, websites, and paper signs bearing QR codes.
+Solvers encountered cryptographic and steganographic techniques, along with references to literature, poetry, art, and music.
 Each clue was signed by the same OpenPGP private key to confirm authenticity.

 Allegations of illegal activity

-Authorities from the Los Andes Province of Chile claimed that Cicada 3301 is a "hacker group" and engaged in illegal activities.
-Cicada 3301 responded to this claim by issuing a PGP-signed statement denying any involvement in illegal activity.
+In 2012, the Investigative Police (PDI) in the Los Andes Province of Chile claimed that Cicada 3301 is a "hacker group" and engaged in illegal activities.
+Cicada 3301 responded by issuing a PGP-signed statement denying any involvement in illegal activity.

 In July 2015, a group calling themselves "3301" hacked into Planned Parenthood's database; however, the group appeared to have had no association with Cicada 3301.
-Cicada 3301 later issued a PGP-signed statement stating they "are not associated with this group in any way" and also stated that Cicada 3301 did not "condone their use of our name, number, or symbolism".
+Cicada 3301 issued a PGP-signed statement saying that they "are not associated with this group in any way, nor do [Cicada 3301] condone their use of our name, number, or symbolism".
 The hacker group later confirmed that they were not affiliated with Cicada 3301.

 Legacy and popular culture

-The United States Navy released a cryptographic challenge based on the Cicada 3301 recruitment puzzles in 2014 calling it Project Architeuthis.
+The United States Navy released a cryptographic challenge based on the Cicada 3301 recruitment puzzles in 2014, calling it Project Architeuthis.

-The plot of "Nautilus", a 2014 episode of Person of Interest, featured a large-scale game very similar to the Cicada 3301 puzzles.
-Both feature a series of worldwide cryptographic puzzles, but as the title implies, these feature the image of a nautilus shell instead of a cicada logo.
-Person of Interest creator Jonathan Nolan and producer Greg Plageman stated in an interview that Cicada 3301 was the inspiration for the episode: "Episode 2, I'm particularly fascinated by the subject underneath it.
+The plot of "Nautilus", a 2015 episode of Person of Interest, featured a large-scale game very similar to the Cicada 3301 puzzles.
+Both feature a series of worldwide cryptographic puzzles; as the title implies, these feature the image of a nautilus shell instead of a cicada logo.
+Person of Interest creator Jonathan Nolan and producer Greg Plageman said in an interview that Cicada 3301 was the inspiration for the episode: "I'm particularly fascinated by the subject underneath ["Nautilus"].
 Look up Cicada 3301 on the Internet.
 It's a very interesting concept out there that we then put into a larger story that connects to our show".

 The organization is the subject of the 2021 comedy-thriller film Dark Web: Cicada 3301.
 Directed by Alan Ritchson, who co-wrote the script with Joshua Montcalm, it stars Jack Kesy, Conor Leslie, Ron Funches, Kris Holden-Ried, Andreas Apergis, and director Ritchson.
 The film follows a hacker who participates in Cicada's recruitment game while evading the National Security Agency (NSA).

-The Cicada 3301 puzzles play a major role in the visual novel Anonymous;Code.